 Spermidine And Exercise

 Researchers experimenting with mice have noted spermidine supplements improved the function of the left ventricle and the elasticity of heart cells.
-While this would make for a more healthy heart, because the study involved mice, we need human studies – and human exercise research – to know what all this means.
+While this would make for a more healthy heart because the study involved mice, we need human studies – and human exercise research – to know what all this means.

 How Does Spermidine Work?

 Spermidine causes an increase in autophagy when it's given to worms and fruit flies.
 Other research -involving yeast – has shown spermidine reduces cell death (necrosis).
-Researchers have also noted spermidine + reseveratrol seem to work better together at causing autophagy.
+Researchers have also noted spermidine + resveratrol seem to work better together at causing autophagy.

-Again, this in cells, not people.
+Again, this is in isolated batches of cells, not people.

 Polyamines -like spermidine – may also have anti-inflammatory effects.
 Too much inflammation over long periods of time can lead to disease.
 But, other investigations find polyamines may be pro-inflammation.
-Crazy I know.

-Most experts say polyamines work because they induce autophagy, helping cells clean up after themselves and in the process ,stay healthy.
+Most experts say polyamines work because they induce autophagy, helping cells clean up after themselves and in the process, stay healthy.
 While this does seem to be true, I think it's more complicated than this.

 Spermidine And The Mitochondria

 The mitochondria, often called the powerhouse of the cell is a very popular area of anti-aging research.
-Defects in the mitochondra are thought to contribute to aging.
+Defects in the mitochondria are thought to contribute to aging.
 Spermidine is thought to promote mitochondria formation in cells.
 But again, this is limited to mice and not humans.